 Puy du Fou has thrived by being different.
 Its world-renowned shows have catapulted the family-run business in rural France into the position of the nation’s number one park after Disney.
 As Puy du Fou draws the curtain on its 40th anniversary season, Blooloop toasts one of the most unique and admired attractions in the business.

 When Philippe de Villiers ‘discovered’ Puy du Fou Castle in 1977 he was inspired.
 Cinéscénie, the live open air spectacular he created there the following summer, was an instant hit.
 Eleven years later he opened the Grand Parc du Puy du Fou.
-Only one ride has been added since, and a small one at that.
-Yet that hasn’t stopped Puy du Fou building up an incredibly loyal and appreciative following.
+Since then Puy du Fou has built up a loyal and appreciative following.

 “With a clear vision, consistency in all details, and a unique approach when it comes to theming and entertainment, this park challenges the regular amusement park business model,” noted the Applause Award judges in 2014.
 “The park was built with heart, a strong base in the local community and a sense of authenticity you will find unparalleled in the world.”